johanjaguardev/meli-test/README.md

    3.6 connecting with backend
-   3.7 write first component home with all the results 3.8 write component results with query in searchbox 3.9 write detail component with if from results <-- Here
+   3.7 write first component home with all the results 3.8 write component results with query in searchbox 3.9 write detail component with if from results

+4. breadcumb
+   4.1 fill the categories array in backend
+5. limit to 4 results \*/
-4. CSS - pixel perfect
+6. CSS - pixel perfect
+7. json author signature
-5. Unit test
+8. Unit test
-6. Environment configuration
+9. Environment configuration
+10. beauty not found component

 bugfix
 bug0: picture loading from api route - solved